Types of Degrees Missionary Studies Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Missionary Studies, too.
-About 4.3% of those with this major are international students.
+Americans aren’t the only ones with an interest in Missionary Studies.
+About 2.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea